 - Individuals with disabilities will have access to social security work incentives.

 - Transition needs from post education to integrated, community employment will be identified and addressed.

-- Individuals with disabilities will be assured services and supports that support them in the community and prevent institutionalization or segregation.
+- Individuals with disabilities will be assured services and supports that support them in the community and prevent institutionalization, negative criminal or juvenile court involvement, or segregation.

-- Individuals with disabilities in institutional/facility/service provider settings will have access to services and supports that promote discharge and community inclusion.
+- Individuals with disabilities in institutional/facility/service provider settings will have access to services and supports that promote discharge and community inclusion, and independence.

-- Students with behavioral needs will have access to individualized positive behavior supports administered by adequately trained personnel.
+- Students with behavioral and/or mental health needs will have access to appropriate individualized positive behavior supports identified and implemented by adequately trained personnel.

 What Makes Us Unique

 DRM is a federally-mandated, independent, statewide organization.
 We are:

 - Driven by the expressed wishes of the people we serve.

 - Authorized to pursue legal remedies, on behalf of our clients and in our own name, to achieve individual and systemic change.